 I never did find out who took the money and, more importantly, why I was targeted on that trip.
 Some years later, it became a bit clearer when I heard that during the 1970s and '80s the Intercontinental served as an operational base for the Communist party in that section of the city.
 There was simply too much money floating around that place for the regime to pass up.

 The police station I was taken to likely belonged to the party or to the intelligence services.
-Under such high-level scrutiny, it seems inconceivable in retrospect to think that a rogue bellboy could steal something.
+Under such high-level scrutiny, in retrospect it seems inconceivable to think a rogue bellboy could steal something.
 More likely, the authorities were simply tripping me up or telling me in their own way that I wasn’t welcome.

 So, when I read that piece in "The Guardian" about how the Intercontinental had once hosted Carlos the Jackal and Abu Daoud, it didn’t surprise me a bit.
 I'd always known there was more than meets the eye to that place.